ObaraEmmanuel/Formation/studio/README.md

     - [style pane](./feature/stylepane.py)
     - [Variable manager](./feature/stylepane.py)
- These components all implement `BaseFeature` defined in [_base](./feature/_base.py) which abstracts all Feature behaviour and manipulations which can then be built upon if special behaviour is needed.
-It contains methods that are to be overridden so as to handle events broadcast by the main application such change in widget selection or deletion of a widget among others.
+ These components all implement `BaseFeature` defined in [_base](./feature/_base.py) which abstracts all Feature behaviour and manipulation which can then be built upon if special behaviour is needed.
+It contains methods that are to be overridden so as to handle events broadcast by the main application such as change in widget selection or deletion of a widget among others.

  * [**Lib**](./lib) :  Contains implementation of widget sets, complete definitions of their properties, behaviour.
 It also